wingel/vadarklockan/docs/source/index.rst

   algorithm to select which ones time-servers to trust is a port of the algorithm in Python code above.

+If should be easy to port the code to other languages such as Rust or Go if someone wants to do that.

 Reference platforms
 ===================